 - Facebook Business has a chat function.
 This makes communication between the business owner and clients very easy.

 - Facebook offers many other forms of interacting with people.
-Included are comments, likes, and shares.
 And the more activity on the page, the larger its reach becomes.
+To extend reach you should schedule Facebook posts with a tool.

 - A Facebook business page usually has a call to action.
 This is often a button at the top that invites visitors to take the next step.
 Facebook offers a variety of them presented in a few different ways.
 For example, “Click for more information” and “Learn more.”
 The purpose is to generate leads.